 - symptoms that are severe or unusual

-If your child is younger than 3 months old and has a fever, you should always call your doctor right away.
-Your doctor can determine if you or your child has a cold and can recommend therapy to help with symptoms.
+Your doctor can determine if you or your child has a cold or the flu and can recommend treatment to help with symptoms.